perwin/imfit/docs/fitting_images.md

 input to imfit*.

-Thus, if you determine that a particular image has a mean background level of 1210.7 counts/pixel, you can either:
+Thus, if you determine that a particular image has a mean background level of, say, 1210.7 counts/pixel, you can either:

 - Subtract 1210.7 from the image, and use 201.7 (*not* 1210.7) as the
 `ORIGINAL_SKY` (or `--sky` commandline option) parameter for